truemped/truemped.github.io/content/posts/mgmt/limiting-wip/index.md

 the projects started and there will be more room for small batches to occur within teams.

+# Symptoms of too much WIP

+In the context of a team the first indicator of too much WIP usually is that everyone in the team is working on something different.
+For every engineer in the team there is a separate task or even project.
+Daily stand ups are centered around people not work.
+There are also very few interactions between people during the stand up, so everyone just pushes their current status to the group.

+The next obvious symptom is that everyone is busy but nothing gets done.
+In Scrum or Kanban you can easily visualize this by introducing a *Waiting for Review* state for example.
+Watch how it will grow over time as people are starting new tasks before reviewing other's work.

+Usually starting the next task is more important that finishing what is basically already finished but just needs a quick *looks good to me (LGTM)*.
+Another side effect of having too much WIP is a decline in the quality of work produced.
+If everyone just quickly adds a *LGTM* to a PR, we miss things and certainly do not have the code in the best possible way.
+Only one person has worked on it in an opinionated way.

 # Fixing WIP in real life

 The practical fixes are of course not as simple as described in the models